BcnBitcoinOnly/signet-playground/README.md

 ### Sparrow

-Connect your Sparrow Wallet to Fulcrum:
+Connect your Sparrow Wallet to the signet Fulcrum:

 1. Tools > Restart in Network > Signet
 2. File > Preferences > Server > Private Electrum > localhost:60601, no SSL, no Tor proxy.